 Botanical Inks: Babs Behan

-Bristol based founder of Botanical Inks, Artist/Designer Babs Behan uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.
+Bristol based Botanical Inks natural dye studio, founded by Babs Behan, uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.

 Babs Behan is responsible for producing the Bristol Cloth project.